vishnu-86/Flutter-and-Dart-Projects/README.md

 # Flutter-and-Dart-Projects
-In this repository, I will be attaching all my app development projects  done using Flutter and Dart
+In this repository, I have attached my app development projects done using Flutter and Dart